Classroom Strategies

 How to use a concept map

-Note: It is important that teachers spend time introducing younger students to charts and diagrams prior to using this strategy.
+Note: It is important to spend time introducing younger students to charts and diagrams prior to using this strategy.

 There are several ways to construct concept maps.
 Most include the following steps: